 What do you find to be the most difficult thing about teaching beginning and struggling readers?

-We recently asked this exact question open-endedly to educators as they registered for our latest webinar.
-Of all the varying responses, there was one that stood out as the most common response (being mentioned in about 30% of all responses): keeping struggling readers motivated.
+We asked this exact question to educators as they registered for a previous webinar.
+Of all the varying responses, there was one that stood out as the most common response (being mentioned in about 30% of all responses): finding motivation strategies that work for struggling readers.

 It is critically important that your lessons are not perceived as being too difficult.
 If students feel incapable their defenses will go up and they will resist anything that they believe will make them feel like a failure.
 In order to avoid making your lessons seem too difficult it is important to use effective strategies when teaching and to assure your students understanding by constantly asking them and observing what they are and aren’t understanding.

 It is important to use both group work and individual work.
 Although group work is motivating for some students, your more introverted students may prefer to work alone.
 Switching approaches or allowing choice to work alone or in groups, allows students to work in the way that most motivates them.

 5) Thematic Units

 If your teaching doesn’t have a natural flow to it your students will get frustrated or confused and lose their motivation.
 When teaching reading strategies it is important that they systematically build upon each other in a natural sequence.
 It is also important to connect new concepts to past concepts so students see how they connect.
 You may be using a strong sequence, but your students may still be confused because you have not explicitly explained how the concepts you are teaching relate to other skills you have taught your students.What motivation strategies have you found help your struggling readers?